ZCHUA040/ZCHUA040/README.md

 # 👋 Hi, I'm Zhi Li

-🔒 Passionate about building secure systems, discovering vulnerabilities, and automating security testing.
-💻 Exploring vulnerability triaging and web exploitation.
-Preparing for OSCP in Jan'26.
-🎓 Currently developing **EduQuest Gen-2**, an enhanced version of previous project - focusing on improved prompt generation for quests and building interactive mini-games to boost engagement.

 ---

 ### 🧭 About Me
 - 🎓 Final-year Computer Science student at Nanyang Technological University (NTU)
-- 🧠 Exploring the cybersecurity domain - in web exploitation and automation
+- 🧠 Exploring the cybersecurity domain - in web exploitation and automation.
+Preparing for OSCP in January 2026
 - 🧑‍💻 Experienced in building AI-assisted workflows and full-stack applications
 - 🏗️ Believe in *engineering first, security always* - combining development and defense thinking